Noovolari/leapp/docs/contributing/structure/system_vault.md

 # Vault Strategy
-On Leapp we use [Keytar](https://github.com/atom/node-keytar) as a library to maintain a secure vault for sensible information.
+We use [Keytar](https://github.com/atom/node-keytar) as a library to maintain a secure vault for sensitive data.
-We use it wrapping the functions listed below.

 ### Prerequisite for using on Linux systems
 Currently this library uses `libsecret` so you **may** need to install it before running Leapp.
 Depending on your distribution, you will need to run the following command:

-* Debian/Ubuntu: `sudo apt-get install libsecret-1-dev`
+- Debian/Ubuntu: `sudo apt-get install libsecret-1-dev`
-* Red Hat-based: `sudo yum install libsecret-devel`
+- Red Hat-based: `sudo yum install libsecret-devel`
-* Arch Linux: `sudo pacman -S libsecret`
+- Arch Linux: `sudo pacman -S libsecret`

 ### Supported versions for contributors
 Each release of `keytar` includes prebuilt binaries for the versions of Node and Electron that are actively supported by our project.